 There have been several reforms of the system since privatisation, most recently in 2012-14 following the failed West Coast let.
 There is much discussion at the moment about where the rail industry goes next and whether the current franchised system is fit for purpose.

 Over the past couple of years there have been a number of reports looking into reform of the rail franchising system, advocating various changes, from more competition to more devolution, to more partnership working and moves towards reintegration of track and train.
-The Government is generally supportive of most of these trends though it has concerns about particular aspects and some of the more radical proposals.
+In November 2017 the Government published its strategic vision for rail, setting out plans for alliancing or partnerships, where the train operator works in tandem with the infrastructure manager, Network Rail.

 Had Labour formed a government following the 2017 General Election it had pledged to bring the railways, in particular rail franchises, back under public control.
 There have been a number of reports looking into this idea over the past five years, suggesting how a future Labour Government could either nationalise the railways or create a publicly-run and partly devolved railway.